-Summary: Smoke Concentration - Yellow
+Summary: Smoke Concentration

-MAGIC is capable of transporting smoke throughout a compartment, assuming that the production rate is known and its transport properties are comparable to gaseous exhaust products.

-- MAGIC over-predicts the smoke concentration in closed-door tests.
-The predictions for open-door tests are within experimental uncertainty. - No firm conclusions can be drawn to explain the drastic differences in predictions between open- and closed-door tests.
-Therefore, a Yellow classification is assigned because there is no clear indication that MAGIC would always result in conservative estimates.
+- MAGIC is capable of transporting smoke throughout a compartment, assuming that the production rate is known and that its transport properties are comparable to gaseous exhaust products. - MAGIC over predicts the smoke concentration in close door tests.
+The predictions for open door tests are within experimental uncertainty. - No firm conclusions can be drawn explaining why the drastic differences in predictions between open and close door tests.
+Therefore, a yellow classification is assigned since there is no clear indication that MAGIC would always result in conservative estimates.

-Figure 6-5: Scatter Plot of Relative Differences for Smoke Concentration in ICFMP BE #3 (Experimental uncertainty is 33%.)
+Figure 6-5: Scatter plot of relative differences for smoke concentration in ICFMP BE#3.
+Experimental uncertainty is 33%.